How to Stop Sensitive Teeth Pain Immediately

 • Green Tea.
 Green tea contains antioxidant and anti-inflammatory properties.
 It has shown a positive impact on oral health.
 You can prepare a nice cup of green tea as an afternoon drink, or you can use it as a mouthwash.

-• Capsaicin is a naturally occurring spicy compound in chilli peppers.
+• Capsaicin.
+Capsaicin is a naturally occurring spicy compound in chilli peppers.
 Research has shown it has analgesic properties.
 Its frequent topical use can numb the pain associated with tooth sensitivity.

 • Oil Pulling.
 The practice of oil pulling may help reduce the painful effects of teeth sensitivity.
 This Ayurvedic practice involves swishing a small amount of coconut oil in your mouth for about 15 seconds and then spitting it out.